 However, making a full-time income online isn’t a prerequisite for success.
 Sometimes, even a bit of extra money on the side can make a massive difference.

-So, if you’re looking for a fast and effective way to make some additional income to make ends meet, this list of micro jobs is for you.
+So, if you’re looking for a fast and effective way to make some additional income to make ends meet, this list of the best micro jobs is for you.

 Just note: I don’t recommend using these jobs if you are looking to make money online for an extended period of time.
 These are lower paying gigs and short tasks designed to be completed quickly, not to sustain yourself for months on end.